netstim/leaddbs/Lead_manual/manual_correction_of_electrode_localization/README.md

 #### Adjusting the Electrode Height

-If no contact is selected (scroll down to learn more on how to select a specific contact), the **arrow keys** will move the electrodes up or down (in the saggital plane) as a whole within the artifact template in the following way:
+If no contact is selected (scroll down to learn more on how to select a specific contact), the **arrow keys** will move the electrodes up or down (in the axial plane) as a whole within the artifact template in the following way:
 - `Up` and `Down` arrow keys adjust the **right electrode**
 - `Right` and `Left` arrow keys adjust the **left electrode**